Grilled Teriyaki New York Steak is juicy, tender and an easy recipe to prepare. The sweet and savory flavor is amazing, a definite family favorite!

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 Summer is here and time to fire up the grill!
 We grill a lot during the summer months, easy dinners don't have to skimp on flavor.
-A thick steak marinated to perfection, you can prepare it the night before and toss it on the outdoor grill the next day for dinner.
-Do you prefer chicken instead?
-Try my other simple recipe Teriyaki Chicken.
+A thick steak marinated to perfection, steak teriyaki can be prepared the night before and toss it on the outdoor grill the next day for dinner.
+Do you prefer chicken or shrimp instead?
+Try this Teriyaki Chicken or Grilled Shrimp recipe.

 Why this recipe works

-Teriyaki sauce tenderizes and makes for a highly flavorful steak, even the cheaper cuts of beef.
-Soaking it in the marinade for several hours and then throwing it on a hot grill makes an easy weeknight meal with minimal cleanup, like my Spicy Teriyaki Steak Kebabs.
+Teriyaki sauce tenderizes and makes for a highly flavorful steak, even with the cheaper cuts of beef.
+Soaking it in the marinade for several hours and then throwing it on a hot grill makes an easy weeknight meal for beef teriyaki with minimal cleanup, like my Spicy Teriyaki Steak Kebabs.

 - Let the steaks come to room temperature before placing them on the grill.